Last Updated on September 14, 2020 by Scott

 Finally, propane is virtually useless in temperatures below 20 degrees Fahrenheit.

-For more information on dual fuel inverters, read my post comparing the 10 most popular dual-fuel generators on the market.
+For more information on dual-fuel inverters, read my post comparing the 10 most popular dual-fuel generators on the market.

 It’s pretty quiet, easy to use, and reliable as heck.
 It also comes with pretty much everything that you need (minus the cover and the fuel) and makes oil changes easier.

 Plus, for the price, you get a lot.
+Check out the Champion 7500-Watt for a powerful dual-fuel pick at a great price.

 Other Things to Consider When Trying to Run Your Generator Continuously